If you want free things to do in Dublin, Ireland, you are in the right place!

 The National Botanic Gardens are beautiful and should definitely be added to your list of free things to do in Dublin.

-Tours are given daily if you would like to learn more specifics about the gardens.
+Tours are given daily if you want to learn more about the gardens.

 Check Out Some Free Music

 One of the highlights of a trip to Ireland is to attend your first (of many) live music performances.